 Many aquarists do not acclimate their fish properly.
 They might adapt them to the temperature difference between the bag water and the aquarium water, but they don't take the time to adapt them to the difference in pH.
 Some fish (and many invertebrates) are more sensitive to pH change than others.
 Taking the extra time to slowly adjust the pH will eliminate many critter deaths in an aquarium.

-In order to survive, fish require an environment which is stable and within certain parameters.
-These parameters include proper salinity level, pH, low to no ammonia and nitrites.
+In order to survive, fish require an environment that is stable and within certain parameters.
+These parameters include proper salinity level, pH, low to no ammonia, and nitrites.
 Poor water quality contributes to immunological weakness, infections, and general poor health.
 Weak fish are a good target for other fish to pick on.
-Proper water quality can be maintained by a number of means: regular water partial water changes, proper filtration, the addition of trace minerals, regularly balancing the pH and not overstocking the aquarium.
+Proper water quality can be maintained by a number of means: partial water changes, proper filtration, the addition of trace minerals, regularly balancing the pH and not overstocking the aquarium.

 Understandably, beginning aquarists lose more fish than experienced aquarium keepers.
 Particularly with saltwater aquariums, there is a lot to know and the learning curve is pretty steep, to begin with.

 It should be mentioned here that many problems in hobby (and others) marine aquariums are the end result of poor capture and shipping procedures.
 By the time a fish arrives in your LFS's display tank, it has gone through a lot of hands and been in a number of shipping bags.
-Normally, the collector catches the fish, takes it to a shipper, who puts it in a bag and ships it to a transhipper or wholesaler, who puts it in his system, then rebags it and ships it to your LFS.
-Knowing what to look for when purchasing fish will help you to avoid buying a specimen which will present problems in the future.
+Normally, the collector catches the fish, takes it to a shipper who puts it in a bag and ships it to a trans-shipper or wholesaler, who puts it in his system, then re-bags it, and then ships it to your LFS.
+Knowing what to look for when purchasing fish will help you to avoid buying a specimen that will present problems in the future.

 Disorders and Diseases of Fish.
 Merck Veterinary Manual.